 As a Curriculum Area, our primary teaching aims are:

 The aims of these qualifications are to encourage students to:

-The Science Curriculum Area is large, comprising 14 general teaching laboratories all of which have interactive white boards or projectors (2) and access to a comprehensive suite of software.
-In addition there are four very well-resourced preparation areas and a staff work-area.
+The Science Curriculum Area is large, comprising 17 general teaching laboratories and 1 computer suite all of which have interactive white boards or projectors (2) and access to a comprehensive suite of software.
+In addition there are three very well-resourced preparation areas and a staff work-area.

 Very well resourced throughout, the Science Curriculum Area provides opportunities for whole-class practical work at all ages and levels.
 New text books, software and worksheets have been purchased to meet the needs of all of our students.
 Recently the data logging equipment and software has been added to so the students have the opportunity of using state of the art technology.